jeffbr13/benjeffrey.com/posts/jane-street-interview-reparations.md

 date: 2013-10-18
 ---

-So today I had a phone interview with the 'market makers' Jane Street, for a summer internship position.
-They are a financial trading company who use ML as their main programming language and have not only open-sourced a complete asynchronous library, but also their own take on the OCaml standard library!
-So these guys obviously lean heavily on the functional side of programming.
+So today I had a telephone interview with the 'market makers' [Jane Street](http://janestreet.com/), for a summer internship position.
+They're a financial trading company who use ML as their main programming language and have not only [open-sourced](http://janestreet.github.io/) a complete asynchronous library, but also their own take on the OCaml standard library!
+So these guys obviously lean heavily to the functional side of the programming spectrum.

 So yeah, I should perhaps have prepared better for their call!
 The interviewer said that I could work in any language I wanted to, and my